is a member of the North

 impossible to make a beer too hoppy.
 Second, see item one.
 Third, my belief that banana flavors belong on my

-On my list of 1,000 there isn't a single one of them.
+my list there isn't a single one of them.

 While I didn't take tasting notes I did check off the truly great ones.
 So here are some of them (feel free to take it to